Fellsströnd and Skarðsströnd in West Iceland - the Saga Circle of Iceland

 Klofningur

-Klofningur means a split and the road lies through the split.
-It makes for a good photo opportunity to drive the car through the split and turn around and take a photo of the car driving through the split again.
+Klofningur means a split, and the road lies through the split.
+It makes for a good photo opportunity to drive the car through the split, turn around, and take a photo of it driving through the split again.

 Skarð at SkarðsströndSkarðskirkja church West-Iceland